How to Identify Your Yamaha Outboard (Serial, Model. and Year) to Buy the Right Parts

 • Dealer service records

-Some Yamaha outboards also have partial serial numbers stamped into engine components, but these are not always complete or easy to access.
+Some Yamaha outboards also have partial numbers stamped into engine components, but these are not always complete or easy to access.

 What to Do If the Plate Is Missing or Damaged